 About Me

 After graduating from my undergraduate institution, Kenyon College, I explored a variety of science fields by doing seasonal field work for the government, academia, and non-profit organizations.
-I bounded through wetlands in Ohio and Colorado, forests in Guam and South Carolina, and remote seabird islands in the Pacific and Atlantic Oceans.
-Ultimately, I found a driving passion for seabirds, these incredible long-lived species who inhabit both terrestrial and marine environments.
-I decided to pursue graduate school because I wanted to dive deeper into a focused project and data for a longer period.
-This led me to study seabirds in Galápagos as a PhD student at Wake Forest University.
+I bounded through wetlands in Ohio and Colorado, forests in Guam and South Carolina, and remote islands in the Pacific and Atlantic Oceans.
+Ultimately, I found a driving passion for seabirds, these incredible long-lived species that inhabit both terrestrial and marine environments.
+I started my PhD with Dr. David Anderson at Wake Forest University, taking advantage of a long-term project studying Nazca boobies on Isla Española in Galápagos.
+Under a National Science Foundation Graduate Research Fellowship, I examined how individual and environmental variables affect the foraging performance of these long-lived seabirds.
+I completed my PhD in 2021.
+Read more about my research investigating different aspects of their foraging behavior.

-Research Experience
+Field Experience

 A sample of my positions post-undergrad